Jahia/content-integrity/README.md

 ### Scan interruption

-You can interrupt a running scan by defining a system property named `modules.contentIntegrity.interrupt`.
+You can interrupt a running scan from the UI, or by defining a system property named `modules.contentIntegrity.interrupt`.
 You can for example run the following script in a groovy console:

     System.setProperty("modules.contentIntegrity.interrupt", "true")